jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 I ran into Yuri a week or so later.
 I asked if he got the assignment done.
 He said that he got it working except for the parentheses, which he stated were extra credit.
 Either my memory is faulting about this, or the assignment I found online is different from his, since it doesn’t list parentheses as extra credit.

 Then he added, “That testing technique you showed me was really useful.
 Why aren’t they teaching us that in class?”

-Exactly!
-That is an excellent question.
+__Exactly!
+That is an excellent question.__

 # TDD is Introduced Too Late
 I don’t know why TDD is not introduced in introductory programming classes.
 I suspect that academia doesn’t know or understand the practice.
 Some students might be exposed to it in a Software Engineering class, but by then, I think it’s too late.

 By the time most developers are first exposed to TDD, they’ve spent years programming.
 It’s not part of their discipline.
 The window of receptiveness slams shut quickly.

 This is the third reason I alluded to in the [previous blog]( https://jhumelsine.github.io/2024/07/15/tdd.html#why-are-developers-so-reluctant-to-write-tests-first) as to why developers are reluctant to try TDD.
-It was never taught to them during their formative years, and there’s a lot of reluctance for them to change how they’ve been doing it for years.
+It was never taught to them during their formative years, and there’s a lot of reluctance for them to change how they’ve been doing things for years.

 I firmly believe that if TDD were taught in introductory programming, then the practice would be so second nature that developers would shutter at the thought of writing any code without writing a specifying test first.